SWP Calculator

 - 4

-Balanced advantage funds and hybrid funds are suitable for SWP - they provide growth with lower volatility.
+Balanced advantage funds and hybrid aggressive funds are ideal for SWP - they rebalance automatically between equity and debt, smoothing volatility without you having to time anything.

 - 5